4x4 & Torque answers

 A standard open differential always (always!) splits the torque 50:50 between both sides.
 The problem is that when one tire starts spinning due to poor traction, that reduces the amount of torque seen by either side by an exactly equal amount.
 So if one side starts slipping, the other side's power (torque) is reduced by an equal amount which usually means insufficient power to keep you moving.
-The engine can deliver no more torque to the ground than the tire with the least amount of traction can accept before slipping.

 So the short answer is 'yes', all four tires pull in 4wd.
 But the moment one side starts slipping, neither side gets enough power to keep you moving even if the non-slipping side still has traction.